Stellar faculty and staff members

 Dr. Harry Downing

-Dr. Downing was the chair of SFA’s Department of Physics and Astronomy from 1988-2019, and he was Regents Professor from 2013 to 2014.
-He holds a B.S. in physics from the Arkansas State University, and an M.S. and a Ph.D. in physics from the Florida State University.
-Dr. Downing completed his post-doctoral work at the Kansas State University, where he conducted infrared spectroscopy studies on various liquids.
+Dr. Downing served as the chair of SFA’s Department of Physics, Engineering and Astronomy from 1988-2019 and was Regents Professor from 2013 to 2014.
+He holds a bachelor's degree in physics from the Arkansas State University and a master's degree and doctoral degree in physics from the Florida State University.
+Downing completed his post-doctoral work at Kansas State University where he conducted infrared spectroscopy studies on various liquids.
 His current interests involve developing introductory physics experiments for the visually impaired.

 Dr. James Adams